 Jim Parsons On Stage - Theater Credits, Bio and Tickets

 He was raised in Spring, Texas, and attended Klein Oak High School.
-He earned a bachelor's degree from the University of Houston and enrolled in garduate school at the University of San Diego in 1999.
-Throughout his education, Mr. Parsons has taken a keen interest in theatre, appearing regularly in shows at the Stages Repertory Theater, becoming a founding member of Infernal Bridegroom Productions, and completing a two-year course in classical acting in partnership with the Old Globe Theater.
+He earned a bachelor's degree from the University of Houston and enrolled in graduate school at the University of San Diego in 1999.
+Throughout his education, Parsons took a keen interest in theatre, appearing regularly in shows at the Stages Repertory Theater, becoming a founding member of Infernal Bridegroom Productions, and completing a two-year course in classical acting in partnership with the Old Globe Theatre.
 He moved to New York City after his graduation in 2001.

-Mr. Parsons returned to Broadway to take on the role of Michael in the 50th Anniversary production of The Boys in the Band from April 30 through to August 11, 2018.
+Parsons returned to Broadway to take on the role of Michael in the 50th anniversary production of The Boys in the Band from April 30 through August 11, 2018.